 Practical Calculation Example

-The company raises Series B at $1.00 per share, raising $2 million for 2 million shares.
-This triggers the full ratchet:
+The company raises Series B at $1.00 per share — $2 million for 2 million shares — triggering the full ratchet:

 - Series A Original Investment: $10,000,000